If you're here, you're probably wondering

 If you only have a PSone, you can

 Cheap and simple to set up.
-Just plug PSX Rx to FTDI Tx, PSX Tx to FTDI Rx, PSX GND to FTDI GND and voilà !
+Just plug PSX Rx to computer Tx, PSX Tx to computer Rx, PSX GND to computer GND and voilà !

 You need to get to it !